katekorsaro/iron-dice/backlog/backlog.md

 # to do

+- [ ] #24: test min/max x of y with a fewer dice number -> 2d6 max3
 - [ ] #23: hardening. find combinations that don't make sense, such as max and success counting
 - [ ] #22: for success counting create a separate field into RollResult to store actual dice results
 - [ ] #21: handling operator mid with notation "5d6 mid3", meaning "throw 4d6 and yield the sum of 3